Krafalski/ConsiderWater/README.md

  - Colors - a series of prompts (that can be started and stopped) to get the user to look away from the computer and identify the colors of things around them ( a strange sounding technique (especially for a web app) that I find quite helpful, often), which can also be elevated to prompting for the user to imagine/focus on beloved items that are not within sight -for a more anxious time.
  - EMDR-esque - based on an EMDR activity, EMDR involves bilateral stimulation, which is done by a user moving their eyes to the left and right or by hearing sounds alternating on the left and right side, and during this stimulation a user focuses on giving the uncomfortable feeling a shape, color, size, temperature, texture, sound etc. There would be an animation that would go from left to right across the screen (or alternatively a sound that would go back and forth from left to right speakers)
  - Defusion - based on ACT therapy, in where a main principle is to transition the tendency to give thoughts immediate authority and belief that they are true into accepting that they are just thoughts and may or may not be important or true.
 A user would be able to write down a thought and then have that thought abstracted away by adding the words "I am having the thought that " put in front of what the user wrote, then have that change to "I am noticing that I am having the thought that " and then, possibly allowing the thought float around the page.
 Again, as an attempt to abstract the thought into just words and help the user detach the authority and automatic truth that is typically associated with any thought that pops into one's head.
+ - Timer - some people find it helpful to see the amount of time that has gone by during an anxious period.
+Other people find it induces more anxiety.
+The timer would be able to be viewed and hidden, depending on the desires of the user.

 #### WDI- Final Project components
  The goal is to create a journal, a mood ranking system for a logged in user, and the ten breaths component for the final project.
 Additional components will be worked on an implemented as time permits.